userfrosting/UniformResourceLocator/README.md

 Locations are possible places resources could be.
 Typically, each framework or package in our project will be added to the location list.
 Locations are the floors of our office building.
 It's assumed here each package (each floor) has the same structure.

-### Path
+### Stream

-A path is the definition of what you are looking for.
+A stream is the definition of what you are looking for.
 It's the question you ask the receptionist when you're looking for someone.

-A path is composed of a **scheme** and a **path**.
+A stream is composed of a **scheme** and a **path**.
 The **scheme** defines what we are looking for.
 Are we looking for a person, a conference room, a picture, a template, etc. The **path** is the location of this element inside the location.
 Where, on each floor, we find people (at desks), picture (in the album) or the templates (in `/style/template`).

-The path themselves creates a Uniform Resource Identifiers or **URI** in the form of `schema://path`.
+The streams themselves creates a Uniform Resource Identifiers or **URI** in the form of `schema://path`.
 URIs are a very strong concept that decouples resource location completely from the mechanisms of individual frameworks or in this case, locations.
 Furthermore, context-specific scheme can be used to simply a search path.
 For example, instead of `file://Bundle/WebProfilerBundle/Resources/config/routing/wdt.json`, a `config` scheme can be used to regroup everything related to the `Bundle/WebProfilerBundle/Resources/config` path: `config://routing/wdt.json`.

 ### Resource